rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/Pull-Request-submit.md

 B> In the "Pull Requests" list, click the pull request with a merge conflict that you'd like to resolve.

-C> resolve merge conflicts button.
+C> Resolve merge conflicts button.
 Near the bottom of your pull request, click Resolve conflicts.

 ### Another step I may take before starting on new work, on say a branch named 'rohan-dev-v2' after merging my master branch with the upstream branch is to force reset the head of the 'rohan-dev-v2' branch to the just mergerd master.